Assembly instructions for remote controlled Mini-Dalek

 Current Arduino sketch for ESP-32

-DISCONNECT YOUR 5 VOLT SOURCE OR USB CHARGE BRICK BEFORE CONNECTING ESP32 TO YOUR PC FOR UPLOADING!!
+DISCONNECT YOUR 5 VOLT SOURCE and/or USB CHARGE BRICK BEFORE CONNECTING ESP32 TO YOUR PC FOR UPLOADING!

 Once the sketch is loaded, you will need to install the PS3 controller library.
 The easiest way of installing the ESP32-PS3 Library is to use the Library Manager in the Arduino IDE.